If you want to sell your art, show your prices.

 A good gallery shouldn’t fear artists trying to sell their work.
 On the contrary, they should be thrilled that artists are doing everything they can to drive sales.

-In an interview for the Artist Conspiracy, a prominent Santa Fe gallerist told me in no uncertain terms that she WANTS to see prices on a site.
+In an interview, a prominent Santa Fe gallerist told me in no uncertain terms that she WANTS to see prices on a site.
 She says that without prices, she doesn’t know if the artists would be a good fit for her space.
 If there are no prices, she’s forced to take the extra step of contacting the artist.
 This is too much trouble!

 If you are represented by galleries already, make your galleries happy by posting the phrase “Available through X gallery” underneath corresponding images.
 Ask your gallery whether or not they want you to post the prices along with that phrase.